A Simple, Science-Backed Routine: Cleanse → Hydrate → Protect

 Dermatology research shows that consistent adherence to a simple skincare routine yields better long-term results than complex, inconsistent ones (Cliatt & Petrides, 2024).

-The cleanse → treat → protect approach is not only efficient — it’s science-backed to improve hydration, barrier strength, and skin tone over time.
+The cleanse → hydrate → protect approach is not only efficient — it’s science-backed to improve hydration, barrier strength, and skin tone over time.

 With Rejuvaskin’s Basics Skincare Routine, even the busiest professional can maintain healthy, radiant skin — every single night.